CVEProject/cvelist/CONTRIBUTING.md

 1. Only [Roots]([https://cve.mitre.org/cve/cna.html](https://www.cve.org/PartnerInformation/Partner)) or other members of the CVE Automation Working Group should create pull requests or open issues in this repository currently.
-Going forward, we hope to allow wider participation; eg, from security researchers and other cybersecurity community members.
+Going forward, we hope to allow wider participation; e.g., from security researchers and other cybersecurity community members.
 Until then, others who wish to contribute should use the [CVE Request web form](https://cveform.mitre.org).
 If you are a sub-CNA (e.g. the Kubernetes Project is a sub-CNA of the DWF) you MUST push within your hierarchy first according to the rules within that hierarchy.